jkkummerfeld/berkeley-coreference-analyser/README.md

 - classify_coreference_errors.py, Classify errors in system output, using the CoNLL output format
 - print_errors.py, Print system output in several ways, to illustrate the errors
-- coreference_format_conversion.py, Convert the output of severak systems ubti the CoNLL format
+- coreference_format_conversion.py, Convert the output of several systems to the CoNLL format

 Running each with no arguments will provide help information.
 Also see the sample folders for example runs.
 These were generated as follows: